TechVesrse-CT-University/The-4-Musketeers/readme.md

 | `index.py` | Trains the AI model |
 | `app.py` | Hosts the prediction service |
 | `index.html` | Enables user interaction |

-ThankYou for giving us the Opportunity to learn and collaborate with most innovative minds of the Country.